Belphonz/Starve-Style/docs/Local Scope Within Main/index.md

 # Local Scope Within Main

 The Following Category discusses The Local Scope Within Main and everything written in it.
-The Majority of topics within this category will cover rules which apply to all code in other categories excluding the Global Scope.
+The Majority of topics within this category will cover rules which apply to all code in other categories.